roytang/blog/content/post/2026/05/weeknotes-05-03/index.md

 #### Gaming

 - Regular ongoing live-service games:
-    - **Magic Arena**: Looking forward to the Strixhaven set dropping this week!
+    - **Magic Arena**: Been drafting **Secrets of Strixhaven**.
 - Single-player games.
 Lol I told some friends that I actually have 4 different ongoing games currently, each on a different platform:
     - Ongoing: **Pathfinder: Kingmaker** (Steam).
 Each session is a bit exhausting, so I really only play it once or twice a week.
     - Ongoing: **Final Fantasy VII Rebirth** (PS5).
 I just left Junon!
 I spent so much time on that Junon parade minigame!
     - Ongoing: **Final Fantasy IX** (Steam Deck).
 Slowly working my way through the final dungeon!
 At some point I have to go out and do Ozma.
     - Ongoing: **Tales of Graces F** (PS3).
 I think I'm in the final chapter of the main game now.
 I think I can get all the remaining achievements in this same run, though the 10x damage the old save already had disabled is super annoying.
     - Putzing around: This week's random fighting game I've been playing is **Street Fighter X Tekken** on PS Vita.
-So it's actually 4 different platforms!
+So it's actually FIVE different platforms!
 It's nice having these old consoles and saves around.

 ### Walking and Health and the Weather